softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/05-architecting-at-scale/README.md

 - Know the different scaling options and policies
 - Understand the difference and limitations between horizontal vs vertical scaling
 - Know what a cooldown period is and how it affects responsiveness to demand.

+## Pro Tips

+- Elasticity will drive most benefit from the cloud
+- Think Cloud-First designs if your in a green field scenario even if you're deploy on-prem
+- If you're in a "Brown field" situation, create roadmaps for cloud-first enablers like distributed applications, federated data and SOA
+- Be careful not to let elasticity cover for poor dev methods
+- Microservice concepts help achieve scalability via decoupling simplification and separation of concerns

 ## Whitepapers